6.1850 (U) / 6.S967 (G): Computer Systems and Society

 Overview of Content

 In addition to the systems themselves potentially changing, topics may shift around as the class progresses.
 E.g., we might choose to discuss environmental impact throughout, or only touch on Bitcoin in Module 1 and revisit it later in Module 3.
 Or we might change one of these Modules entirely as we all learn together.
-Students should expect to see the same systems come up multiple times, and to think about these systems through different lenses as our understanding of the ethics protocol evolves.
+Students should expect to see the same systems come up multiple times, and to think about these systems through different lenses as our understanding of impact evolves.

 You can see a more detailed breakdown of the calendar here, but note that it is still under development.